Equals (film)

 Equals is a 2015 American science fiction romantic drama film directed by Drake Doremus, produced by Michael Pruss, Chip Diggins, Ann Ruak, Michael Schaefer, and Jay Stern, and written by Nathan Parker from a story by Doremus.
 It stars Nicholas Hoult and Kristen Stewart as two people living in a dystopian, post-apocalyptic world where all the people are robotic, emotionless workers, and any sign of emotions is treated as a disease.
 Additional roles are played by Guy Pearce and Jacki Weaver.

 The film had its world premiere in 2015 in the international competition section of the 72nd Venice International Film Festival.
 The film had its North American premiere in the Special Presentations programme at the 2015 Toronto International Film Festival.
 The film was released on May 26, 2016 through DirecTV Cinema prior to opening in a limited release on July 15 by A24.
+It grossed $2.1 million worldwide and received mixed-to-negative reviews.

 Plot

 In a futuristic dystopian society, citizens, known as "members", live under the Collective, the legislative body which monitors and controls the people's actions.
 Citizens are mentally stabilized and all emotions and most illnesses are eradicated, with emotion and sexual activity contrary to the society's rules, and conception is through artificial insemination via a conception summons.

 Silas, a citizen, works as an illustrator for Atmos.
 Returning home one night, he sees two citizens detained by officials and is reminded of a purported epidemic of Switched-On Syndrome (SOS), a multi-stage "disease" that restores human emotions.
 Sufferers who do not take their own lives progress to stage four and are detained in the dreaded Defective Emotional Neuropathy Facility (the DEN), the Collective's institution, which no one ever leaves.
 The next day at work a suicidal employee jumps to his death and the emotionless workers coldly analyze the moment.
 Silas is the only group member to notice fellow worker Nia having an emotional reaction.
 Later in a team meeting, he again sees Nia's expression portray emotion.